 "We're not naive to believe that there's nothing going to be out there, but when I got looking into it a little bit more and realized how tall this building is going to be, and how many square feet it's going to be, that's very impactful," Rummel said.

-The city's staff report to the Planning Commission states there will be a "significant impact" to the two nearby residential communities with noise and light disruption.
+The city's staff report to the Planning Commission states there will be a "significant impact" on the two nearby residential communities with noise and light disruption.
 It's up to the developer, Lineage Logistics, to provide solutions to mitigate residential disruptions.

 "It doesn't feel like home," Rummel said.
 "I feel like it's going to change everything."

 Rummel is most concerned about the traffic the facility would bring.
-She anticipates quite the back up with hundreds of daily trucks on a two lane road.
+She anticipates quite the backup with hundreds of daily trucks on a two-lane road.

 "This is how we go to work, this is how we get our kids to school down the road," Rummel said.

-It's a concern her neighbor John Reinhart also shares.
+It's a concern her neighbor, John Reinhart, also shares.

-"I have Parkinson's and I go into Kansas City three times a week to exercise with a special program," Reinhart said.
+"I have Parkinson's, and I go into Kansas City three times a week to exercise with a special program," Reinhart said.
 "It's difficult now to get in there.
-I have to drive 30 minutes for what should be a 15 minute drive."
+I have to drive 30 minutes for what should be a 15-minute drive."

 Rummel, Reinhart and dozens of their neighbors are taking their concerns directly to city leaders on Monday night ahead of the Planning Commission's vote to rezone.
 Their goal is to keep their community quiet and peaceful.